mit-rss/intro_to_linux/README.md

 2b.
 Open up documentation for `inxi` in the terminal to see what it does.
 [Hint](https://en.wikipedia.org/wiki/Man_page)
 2c.
 Use `inxi` to show information about your Audio/sound card
 2d.
 Uninstall `inxi`
 2e.
-Open firefox using the terminal
+Update the list of available Debian packages
 2f.
-Update the list of available Debian packages
-2g.
 Upgrade all existing packages

 ### Question 3: ssh
 Another cool feature that you will be using often in this class is SSH